floragunncom/search-guard-docs/_content/_docs_signals/actions_email.md

 **throttle_period:** The throttle period.
 Optional.
 Specify the time duration using an *amount*, followed by its *unit*.
 Supported units are m (minutes), h (hours), d (days), w (weeks).
 For example, `1h` means one hour.

 **account:** Identifies the SMTP server and account which shall be used for sending the email.
-See TODO
+See the [accounts registry documentation](accounts.md).

 **to:** Specifies the e-mail address of the recipient of the mail.
 Multiple recipients can be specified by using an array.
 Optional.
 Falls backs to defaults set in the account configuration.